Xangis/VorbitalPlayer/README.md

 Default music open directory defaults to user default music directory on first load.
 Can click speaker icon to mute or unmute audio
 Drag and drop has been fixed
+New about box (needs icon for vorbital, check for latest version, live links to app page and musicsrch, working ok and cancel buttons).

 Updated libmpg123 1.23.8 => 1.26.3 (had to manually create lib file from .def)
 Updated libogg 1.3.2 (wanted to update to 1.3.4 but couldn't get static library to build)